 Click on the clock icon to configure the amount of time for which the page is displayed before the Viewing Station rotates to the next page.
 The options are 10 seconds, 15 seconds, 30 seconds, 1 minute, or 5 minutes.

-Cameras can be repositioned by clicking and dragging a camera preview on top of another, and removed from the Viewing Station by clicking the X at the top right of the camera preview.
+Cameras can be repositioned by clicking and dragging a camera preview on top of another.
+You can remove a camera from the Viewing Station by clicking the X at the top right of the camera preview.

 When you have finished adding cameras, click Done.
 Mouse over a camera preview and click on the menu icon at the top right to adjust how it is displayed on the Viewing Station.
 The fullscreen (leftmost) option configures the Viewing Station to crop the camera's image to ensure the entire space is filled.
 You may click and drag on the image to pan it.